SwiftDevJournal/SwiftUIMarkdownEditor/README.md

 * Providing user interface elements to add Markdown without having to know Markdown syntax.
 * Adding CSS styling to the web view.
-* Adding Markdown syntax highlighting to the text editor.